August 30, 2015

 Amazon Route53 for Dynamic DNS

-In my earlier blog DNS: All you need to know, I had pen down my thoughts about how DNS services are generally sliced in the industry.
-This blog is a continuation of it detailing how Dynamic DNS service could be utilised between three different service providers.
+In my earlier blog DNS: All you need to know, I had penned down my thoughts about how DNS services are generally sliced in the industry.
+This blog is a continuation of it, detailing how the Dynamic DNS service could be utilised between three different service providers.

 ISP